fmalina/revisions-blocl/blog/rentaroomscheme.md

 take lodgers in flat shares and house shares to help pay the bills and mortgages so being exempt from a lot of this income will be a nice relief.

-Anyone can opt into the **Rent a Room** scheme, even if you don’t own your own home (although I would recommend getting your landlords' permission), as long as the accommodation you are letting is your main living area for most of the time.
+Anyone can opt into the **Rent a Room** scheme, even if you don't own your own home (although I would recommend getting your landlords' permission), as long as the accommodation you are letting is your main living area for most of the time.
-It can’t be a holiday home or a buy to let property, and your lodger must be paying you to live there.
+It can't be a holiday home or a buy to let property, and your lodger must be paying you to live there.

 As usual though, there are some exclusions, the **Rent A Room** totals £7,500 a